WafryAhamed/Baked_Delights_website/README.md

 ### Home Page
 - The home page features a **sticky header** that changes color when scrolling past a certain point.
-- Users can navigate to different sections like Home, Shop, About Us, and Contact using the navbar links.
+- Users can navigate to different sections like Home, Shopping and Contact using the navbar links.

-### Shop Page
+### Shopping  Page
-- The **Shop** page displays products categorized into sections like Cakes, Pies, Pastries, Breads, Cookies, and Muffins.
+- The **Shopping** page displays products categorized into sections like Cakes, Pies, Pastries, Breads, Cookies, and Muffins.
 - A **search bar** allows users to filter products by name in real-time.
 - Each product card includes an image, description, price, and a "Buy now" button that redirects to the **Buy Page**.